c-villain/SwiftUI-challenges/README.md

 # SwiftUI challenges

-Welcome 🤙🏻
+## Welcome 🤙🏻✌🏻🖖🏻

-This project contains examples of animations developed with SwiftUI.
+This project contains helpful and useful examples of animations developed with SwiftUI.

 You may find some inspiration 💡 for your current or next project or you may take challenge to make it yourself 💪🏻